-Our Earned Equity and Down Payment Assistance Programs offer protections for residents and borrowers that align with federal civil rights laws, including the Fair Housing Act, Fannie Mae or Freddie Mac tenant protections, The White House Blueprint for a Renters Bill of Rights, as well as state, local, or Tribal laws and regulations.
+Our Earned Equity and Down Payment Assistance Programs offer protections for residents and borrowers that align with federal civil rights laws, including the Fair Housing Act,

+Fannie Mae or Freddie Mac tenant protections, The White House Blueprint for a Renters Bill of Rights, as well as state, local, or Tribal laws and regulations.

 In the Earned Equity Program, the long-term lease is recorded with the county as a Memorandum of Long-term Purchase Agreement, providing official acknowledgment with the local government.
 Tenants have the right to sublease their properties while continuing to make lease payments.
 Additionally, residents have the right to purchase their homes at any time they qualify for a mortgage.
-Finally, we also offer three free credit counseling sessions, covering topics such as prepurchase/mortgage readiness counseling, budgeting basics, and home maintenance, provided by HUD-certified credit counselors.
+Finally, we also offer three free credit counseling sessions, covering topics such as pre-purchase/mortgage readiness counseling, budgeting basics, and home maintenance, provided by HUD-certified credit counselors.

-For financial hardship suport,rovide a minmum of 30days' notice before considering an Earned Equity account delinquent, allowing time for residnts and borrowers to address any financial challenges.
+For financial hardship support, we provide a minimum of 30 days' notice before considering an Earned Equity account delinquent, allowing time for residents and borrowers to address any financial challenges.
 If the borrower is still delinquent after 30 days, we offer an additional 15 day cure period, along with free credit counseling with our HUD-certified credit counselors on foreclosure and eviction prevention.
 We will consider partial payments and payment plans to assist borrowers with short-term financial hardships.

-The DPA loans follow FHA and Section 184 default mtigation and foreclosure requirements.
+The DPA loans follow FHA and Section 184 default mitigation and foreclosure requirements.

 Our Earned Equity and Down Payment Assistance programs do not involve displacing residents.
-However, the renovation work we do on Tule River Tribal land may necessitate temporaryesident relocation.
+However, the renovation work we do on Tule River Tribal land may necessitate temporary resident relocation.
 We will provide these residents with up to 3 months of temporary housing to ensure minimal disruption.